-EC Matthews will be offering a CSA vouchers to all employees interested in signing up for a weekly share of vegetables for the 2020 growing season.
-Each employee that participates will be able to apply a $200 voucher towards the cost of a weekly farm share and pick it up in the EC Matthews office from May-October.
+EC Matthews Company will be offering CSA vouchers to all full-time employees interested in signing up for a CSA share for the 2024 CSA season.
+Each participant will be able to sign up for a weekly vegetable share and pick it up at EC Matthews or another convenient pickup starting this May!

-To learn more about what a farm share is, often called CSA (community supported agriculture), and the benefits, pricing, and options read below.
-If you are already familiar with this workplace CSA program, click here to view the partner farm and buy a share!
+To learn more about CSA, the benefits, pricing, and options read below.
+If you are already familiar with this CSA voucher program click on the view partner farm button and read Sustainable Harvest Farm's bio and buy a share!

 What is Community Supported Agriculture (CSA)?

-CSA is a produce subscription program where members receive weekly deliveries of locally grown, seasonal vegetables for 20-22 weeks during the main growing season.
+A local produce subscription where members receive weekly deliveries of vegetables and some fruits for 20+ weeks starting in May.